winterbe/github-matrix/README.md

 <img src="http://winterbe.com/image/matrix-has-you.gif">

-The GitHub [Matrix](http://en.wikipedia.org/wiki/The_Matrix) shows a constant stream of latest commits from GitHub.
-Click on the drops to open the corresponding Revision on GitHub in a new tab.
+The GitHub [Matrix](http://en.wikipedia.org/wiki/The_Matrix) shows a constant stream of recent commits from GitHub.
+Click on the drops to open the corresponding revision on GitHub.
 Use the pause/play button at the lower right corner to pause and resume the matrix animation (or press SPACE).

 ### http://winterbe.com/projects/github-matrix/